Cal McCrystal: Films

 McCrystal has served as a physical comedy consultant on several feature films, including The Dictator and The World's End.
 He was brought in by Andrew Garfield and Marc Webb to help devise comic sequences for The Amazing Spider-Man 2.
 Garfield described it as "a really cool thing" having McCrystal onboard the superhero sequel as a comedy expert.

 McCrystal appeared in the sequel film Paddington 2, as Sir Geoffrey Wilcott.
-He also helped to create multiple scenes in the first Paddington film using a motion-capture suit.
+He also helped to create multiple scenes in the first Paddington film and its sequel Paddington 2 using a motion-capture suit.
+He is credited on both films as comedy consultant.

 He has also directed a feature version of The Bubonic Play, adapted from a stage production he devised for the 2005 Edinburgh Fringe Festival with a cast including Mathew Baynton.